Force of Jody

 Can you tell us why the Northern Kāhu basketball team is so special?

-The Kāhu’s owned by five very strong, highly driven, overachieving women.
-It’s special because it’s managed by women.
-It's for women.
-They’re women of culture, women of various ages.
+The Kāhu is owned by five very strong, highly driven, overachieving women.
 Women across the board can see themselves somewhere in Kāhu at all different levels.
-It’s not just about the game on the court, but it's about the whole environment.
 We want to leave a legacy, we want to create for the future.

 How do you use the game to empower young women beyond basketball?